-- 6.13 The planning definition of 'gypsies and travellers' as set out in the PPTS has been amended to exclude those who have ceased to travel permanently.
-The revised definition (Annex 1 of the PPTS) is as follows: "Persons of nomadic habit of life whatever their race or origin, including such persons who on grounds only of their own or their family's or dependants' educational or health needs or old age have ceased to travel temporarily, but excluding members of an organised group of travelling show people or circus people travelling together as such". - 6.14 The definition still includes those who are of a nomadic habit of life who have ceased to travel temporarily because of their own, or their dependants', health or education needs or old age.
-To determine whether an applicant falls within the definition in terms of ceasing travel temporarily, the PPTS advises that regard should be had to; a) whether they had previously led a nomadic habit of life; b) the reasons for ceasing their nomadic habit of life; and c) whether there is an intention of living a nomadic habit of life in the future and if so, how soon and in what circumstances. - 6.15 The agent acting on behalf of the applicant has submitted a statement detailing the applicant's personal circumstances.
+- 6.10 A judgement dated 31 October 2022, from the Court of Appeal in Smith v.
+SoS for Levelling Up, Housing and Communities (CA-2021-00171, 31st October 2022) concerned a planning inspector's reliance on the definition of Gypsies and Travellers in Planning Policy for Traveller Sites.
+This guidance was introduced by the government in August 2015. - 6.11 The previous definition before August 2015. had been: "Persons of nomadic habit of life whatever their race or origin, including such persons who on grounds only of their own or their family's or dependants' education or health needs or old age have ceased to travel temporarily or permanently, but excluding members of an organised group of travelling show people or circus people travelling together as such".
+The new definition post 2015 deleted "or permanently".

+- 6.12 The SoS accepted that this indirectly discriminated against elderly and disabled Gypsies and Travellers but argued that the discrimination was justified.
+The appeal court judgement sets out 66... "the nature of the discrimination before the judge was the negative impact on those Gypsies and Travellers who had permanently ceased to travel due to old age or illness, but who lived or wanted to live in a caravan.
+This discrimination was inextricably linked to their ethnic identity".
+139 "... the effect of the relevant exclusion was as the Secretary of State has conceded discriminatory, and that, on the evidence before the court in these proceedings, there was no proper justification for that discrimination..." - 6.13 The agent acting on behalf of the applicant has submitted a statement detailing the applicant's personal circumstances.
 The applicant is seeking permission for two additional mobile homes on a site he owns for his daughters and grandchildren.
-The two additional mobile homes are necessary to allow the applicant, his wife and children can support and provide care to their grandchildren and one disabled grandchild. - 6.16 There is one existing mobile home occupied by the applicant, located to the north of the site and the additional two caravans are located to the south.
+The two additional mobile homes are necessary to allow the applicant, his wife and children can support and provide care to their grandchildren and one disabled grandchild. - 6.14 There is one existing mobile home occupied by the applicant, located to the north of the site and the additional two caravans are located to the south.
 The two additional caravans are surrounded by other static caravans.
 There is sufficient information submitted with the application to show that the occupants of the caravans will be of gypsy and traveller heritage.
 In order to ensure that occupation of the caravans is retained for gypsy and travellers a planning condition is recommended.